Technology-Notes/kiemlicz-util-wiki/Salt-Modules.md

 renderer (usually `#!py`).
 However user desired logic may be too complex still.
 Then writing custom _Execution Module_ or _State Module_ is a better idea.

-Additionally as the _State Tree_ grows, it is easy to fall into following trap:
+Additionally as the _State Tree_ grows, it is easy to fall into following trap (depicted by example):
 ```
 clone_repo:
   git.latest: